niheit/jbig2enc/README.md

 ## Patched version

-This is a patched version of JBIG2 encoder for FreeBSD running on little-endian machines (e.g. Intel laptop computers).
+This is a patched version of jbig2enc for FreeBSD running on little-endian machines (e.g. Intel laptop computers).
 See INSTALL for details.